 General guidelines suggest brushing twice a day: before breakfast and before going to bed.
-Rinsing after every meal is important to remove debris left in the mouth.
+Rinsing after every meal is important to remove the debris left in the mouth.
 Cleaning between the teeth is called interdental cleaning and is as important as tooth brushing.
 This is because a toothbrush cannot reach between the teeth and therefore only removes about 60% of plaque from the surface of the teeth.
 There are many tools to clean between the teeth, including floss and interdental brushes; it is up to each individual to choose which tool they prefer to use.

 Sometimes white or straight teeth are associated with oral hygiene.
 However, a clean, healthy mouth can have stained teeth or crooked teeth.
 To improve the appearance of their teeth, people may use teeth whitening treatments and orthodontics.